keu/docs/guides/kubepod-operator.md

 Setting up your local environment to use the KubernetesPodOperator can help you avoid time consuming deployments to remote environments.

-To set up your local environment using the Astro CLI, see [Test and Troubleshoot the KubernetesPodOperator Locally](https://docs.astronomer.io/astro/kubepodoperator-local).
+To set up your local environment using the Astro CLI, see [Test and troubleshoot the KubernetesPodOperator locally](https://docs.astronomer.io/astro/kubepodoperator-local).

 You can use the [Helm Chart for Apache Airflow](https://airflow.apache.org/docs/helm-chart/stable/index.html) to run open source Airflow within a local Kubernetes cluster.
 See [Getting Started With the Official Airflow Helm Chart](https://www.youtube.com/watch?v=39k2Sz9jZ2c&ab_channel=Astronomer).

 ## When to use the KubernetesPodOperator

 The KubernetesPodOperator runs any Docker image provided to it.
 Frequent use cases are:

 - Running a task in a language other than Python.
-We include an example of how to run a Haskell script with the KubernetesPodOperator later in this guide.
+This guide includes an example of how to run a Haskell script with the KubernetesPodOperator.
 - Having full control over how much compute resources and memory a single task can use.
 - Executing tasks in a separate environment with individual packages and dependencies.
 - Running tasks that use a version of Python not supported by your Airflow environment.